 Cervical Spondylosis Surgery

 Generally the surgical procedure in cervical spondylosis cannot restore the patient’s condition to one hundred percent, but aims to prevent symptoms from worsening.
-Surgical procedures are usually done in cases of pain that cannot be overcome by any treatment, or there is an emphasis on the spinal cord which causes symptoms to continue to worsen.
+Surgical procedures are usually done in cases of pain that cannot be overcome by any treatment.

 Several types of surgeries can be performed, including a laminectomy procedure to remove a part of the spine (lamina) that compresses the spinal cord, as well as a discectomy procedure to remove the bone bearing that is experiencing problems and replace it with a replacement bone or metal plate.